Yodhin Punja

 Yodhin Punja (born 24 April 1999) is a cricketer who plays for the United Arab Emirates national cricket team.
-He made his first-class debut for the United Arab Emirates against Hong Kong in the 2015–17 ICC Intercontinental Cup tournament on 11 November 2015.
-He made his One Day International (ODI) debut against Hong Kong in the 2015–17 ICC World Cricket League Championship on 16 November 2015.
+He made his first-class debut for the UAE against Hong Kong in the 2015–17 ICC Intercontinental Cup tournament on 11 November 2015.
+His One Day International (ODI) debut was also against Hong Kong in the 2015–17 ICC World Cricket League Championship on 16 November 2015.
 He became the youngest cricketer to play first-class and ODI cricket for the UAE.